fairybow/AudioProjectTest/README.md

 The size of analyzed sample chunks.
 FFTW accepts nearly any value but works best with multiples of 2 (common sizes are [1024, 2048, and 4096](https://dobrian.github.io/cmp/topics/fourier-transform/1.getting-to-the-frequency-domain-theory.html)).

-Valid values: Any positive value.
+Valid values: Any positive integer.

 Default value: 1024.